AI4Finance-Foundation/ElegantRL/docs/source/algorithms/td3.rst

 .. warning::
-    In the TD3 implementation, it contains a number of highly sensitive hyper-parameters, which means the user has to carefully tune these hyper-parameters to obtain a satisfied result.
+    In the TD3 implementation, it contains a number of highly sensitive hyper-parameters, which requires the user to carefully tune these hyper-parameters to obtain a satisfied result.

 Code Snippet
 ------------